Making the most of a small space: Designing and living in Granny Flats and Studios under 60m2

 - Dial back the cabinetry.
 Keep finishes simple, where you can, to maximise the feeling of space.
 Intricate designs and details can negatively impact a spacious feel, instead of making the area look busy and small.
 Handleless cabinets are a great option for small kitchens, and flat-fronted units are ideal for increasing the feeling of space.
 If you like a classic look, then it can still be done!
 Just keep it simple and don’t go overboard.

 - Storage storage storage!
 A smaller dwelling or flat does not necessarily mean the people living in it won’t have a lot of stuff.
 Plan to build in storage space everywhere you can.
 Built-in storage will take up considerably less space than having to use furniture in its place; like bulky wardrobes and kitchen hutches.
 Consider adding elements, such as cabinets overhead cabinets in the kitchen, built-in cupboards in the living area, or shaving cabinets in the bathroom.

 - Increase your natural light.
 Include windows in as many rooms as you can and consider skylights or highlight windows to get as much natural light in your space as possible, making the rooms feel even bigger.

 - Choose your flooring wisely.
-Big tiles and long, uninterrupted lines will make a space feel bigger.
-Using smaller tiles will break up the area, making the space feel more constricted than a larger tile would.
-Uninterrupted expanses of carpet, vinyl or concrete flooring can also look spacious and maximise space.
+Big tiles and long, uninterrupted lines will make space feel bigger.
+Using smaller tiles will break up the area, making space feel more constricted than a larger tile would.
+Uninterrupted expanses of carpet, vinyl, or concrete flooring can also look spacious and maximise space.